-Chair for Information Systems and Supply Chain Management
+Chair of Information Systems and Supply Chain Management

-All activities of the Chair for Information Systems and Supply Chain Management in research and practice on integrative information system development as well as organizational design are integrated in the European Research Center for Information Systems (ERCIS).
-In the framework of the outlined research fields, the chair is always delighted about interested graduates who strive for an academic career within the frame of doctoral studies.
+All activities of the Chair for Information Systems and Supply Chain Management in research and practice are integrated in the European Research Center for Information Systems (ERCIS).
+In the framework of the outlined research areas, the chair is always delighted about interested graduates who strive for an academic career within the frame of doctoral studies.